Mbale, Kenya

-Mbale is a town in Kenya.
-It is the capital and largest town of Vihiga County.
+Mbale is a town in Kenya and is the capital and largest town of Vihiga County.
 It is also called Maragoli, after the indigenous inhabitants of the area.

 Location

 The town is located on the Kisumu–Kakamega–Webuye–Kitale Road, approximately 23 km, north of Kisumu, and about 26 km, south of Kakamega.
-The codinates of Mbale, Kenya are:0°04'54.0"N, 34°43'17.0"E (Latitude:0.081667; Longitude:34.721389).
+The coordinates of Mbale, Kenya are: 0°04'54.0"N, 34°43'17.0"E (Latitude:0.081667; Longitude:34.721389).

 Population

-Mbale's population is estimated at about 60,000 people, of different races and ethnicities, which include the Luhya, Kikuyu, Kisii and Luo and Asians.
+Mbale's population is estimated at 60,000 people of different races and ethnicities, which include the Luhya, Kikuyu, Kisii, Luo and Asians.

 Overview

 Mbale has five major hotels and four major bars that serve people from as far as Kisumu and Kakamega.
-Mbale has four major banks, namely Barclays Bank, Equity Bank, Co-operative Bank and KCB Bank Kenya Limited.
-It also has one Sacco bank, being Kakamega teachers Sacco society, which is yet to be officially launched but is functioning at the moment.
-Mbale has over a hundred small businesses such as shops, tailoring, bread distribution, cyber cafe services, healthcare services, construction, real estate, property mng and hotels.
+Mbale has four major banks, namely Barclays Bank, Equity Bank, Co-operative Bank, and KCB Bank Kenya Limited.
+It also has one Sacco bank, namely Kakamega Teachers Sacco Society, which is yet to be officially launched but is operational at the moment.
+Mbale has over a hundred small businesses such as shops, tailoring, bread distribution, cyber cafe services, healthcare services, construction, real estate, property management and hotels.
 It is home to the annual Maragoli Cultural Festival, which is held every 26 December.